-Results from studies performed in HAMMLAB provide new knowledge into basic challenges for individuals and crews, such as complexity in emergency scenarios.
-Factors such as the collaboration between automation and humans, teamwork, roles in the crew, the use of procedures, alarm systems, support systems, and different human-machine interface solutions are studied.
-This gives input to safety analysis as well as design to optimise human performance.
+Results from studies performed in HAMMLAB provide new knowledge into basic challenges for individuals and crews, such as factors affecting complexity in emergency scenarios.
+Topics such as the collaboration between automation and humans, teamwork, operating roles, the use of procedures, alarm systems, support systems, and different human-machine interface solutions are studied.
+This gives input to safety analysis as well as designs and support systems to optimise human performance.
 Results are used by instructors, plants, vendors and regulators and as input to national and international standards, guidelines and regulatory frameworks.

 HAMMLAB provides principles, methods, designs and prototype tools that are relevant to nuclear, petroleum, power and various other industries, and to research and training simulators.

-HAMMLAB includes two full-scope nuclear power plant simulators; a control room where professional crews operate the simulated plants; and a gallery from where our experiment team controls the scenarios and observes crew behaviour and performance.
+HAMMLAB includes two full-scope nuclear power plant simulators; a control room where professional crews operate the simulated plants; and a gallery from where our experiment team controls the scenarios, observes crew behaviour and evaluates performance.

 IFE’s Virtual Reality Centre is located next to HAMMLAB, enabling studies that include collaboration between control room staff and field operators.
 Adjacent rooms provide options for studies that include additional functions external to the control room, e.g. a technical support centre.
-IFE’s FutureLab complements HAMMLAB with additional exploratory research activities.
+IFE’s Cyber Security Centre and FutureLab complements HAMMLAB with additional exploratory research activities.